soluna-studios/mail2beyond/docs/CLI.md

 A list of mapping rules to apply.
 Mappings allow you to apply logic to which connectors are used based on the SMTP headers of incoming SMTP messages.
 A specified header is checked for a specific pattern using regular expressions.
 If a match is found, the connector specified in the mapping will be used to redirect the message.
 Mappings are checked in descending order and are used on a first-match basis.
-At least one mapping must be defined, and at least one mapping must use the pattern `default` to assume a default if no other mappings were matched.
+At least one mapping must be defined, and one mapping must use the pattern `default` to assume a default if no other mappings were matched.
 Each mapping has the following options available: